adityabisoi/startup-incubator/README.md

 # startup-incubator
-A website for showcase products pre-release
+A website to showcase products pre-release